 1. Combine vinegar, sugar and herbs in a microwave safe bowl.
 Heat the mixture in the microwave on medium for 1 minute, stirring halfway through.
 At the end, stir until sugar and salt are completely dissolved.
 Add pepper, and let cool completely.
 (If you don’t have a microwave, you can do this in a saucepan on the stove top.
 Just heat it long enough for the sugar and salt to dissolve.)

 2. Slice the onions very thin and pack the slices tightly into a well-washed pint jar.
 Pour the cooled mixture over the onions.
 Cap and place in fridge for at least one hour.
+(Note: if the vinegar doesn’t quite cover the onions, add a little more.
+If it’s way short, make another batch of the vinegar mixture to top it off.)

 You can use them immediately, but the flavor will be better after two days or so.
 Keeps for weeks in the fridge.